Fluxuous/CFA-L1-Marketing-Site/_posts/2015-07-27-there-are-no-shortcuts.md

+---
+layout: post
+category : tips
+title : "There are no shortcuts" excerpt : <p>The hardest part of the CFA Level 1 process may just be getting started.
+It’s also the most important part.  </p>
+---

 # There are no shortcuts to the CFA Exam
 The hardest part of the CFA Level 1 process may just be getting started.
 It’s also the most important part.